UK public sector procurement glossary

 Call-Off Contract

 A contract placed under an existing framework agreement.
 The buyer selects a supplier from the framework and issues a call-off without running a new full procurement exercise.
+Call-offs can be placed by direct award or mini-competition depending on the framework rules.

 Capability Statement